Missing data: Structured missingness

 Missing data can also arise in subtle ways that are not well accounted for in classical theory.
 An increasingly encountered problem arises in which data may not be MAR but missing values exhibit an association or structure, either explicitly or implicitly.
-Such missingness has been described as ‘structured missingness’.
+Such missingness has been described as 'structured missingness'.

 Structured missingness commonly arises when combining information from multiple studies, each of which may vary in its design and measurement set and therefore only contain a subset of variables from the union of measurement modalities.
 In these situations, missing values may relate to the various sampling methodologies used to collect the data or reflect characteristics of the wider population of interest, and so may impart useful information.
 For instance, in a health context, structured missingness has been observed as a consequence of linking clinical, genomic and imaging data.

 The presence of structured missingness may be a hindrance to make effective use of data at scale, including through both classical statistical and current machine learning methods.
 For example, there might be bias inherent in the reasons why some data might be missing in patterns, which might have implications in predictive fairness for machine learning models.
 Furthermore, established methods for dealing with missing data, such as imputation, do not usually take into account the structure of the missing data and so development of new formulations is needed to deal with structured missingness appropriately or effectively.
 Finally, characterising structured missingness within the classical framework of MCAR, MAR, and MNAR is a work in progress.

+Planned missingness

+Missing data can also be a deliberate part of study design.
+Specifically, planned missingness is a research design strategy, employed in survey research, in which data are intentionally left uncollected from individual respondents (typically by administering randomly sampled subsets of items to each participant) to reduce burden while preserving the ability to estimate parameters for the full item set across the sample.